 Registered campus organizations consist of a group of staff, faculty, spouses of staff or faculty, alumni, and other persons interested in furthering University goals.
 The organizational purpose of the group furthers the University's general interests and welfare.
-Registered campus organizations must be registered with the University.
+Registered campus organizations must be registered with the Director, Business Services University.

-a.
+a. a.
 Employee Associations